PhyloGrok/VCFgenerator/README.md

 This work used Jetstream at Indiana Universery/Texas Advanced Computing Center (IU/TACC) through educational allocation  <b>MCB200044</b> from the Extreme Science and Engineering Discovery Environment (XSEDE), which was supported by National Science Foundation grant number #1548562.

 UMBC Translational Life Science Technology (TLST) student interns Lloyd Jones III, Nhi Luu, and Jan Le supported by <em>Merck Data Science Fellowship for Observational Research Program</em> and the <em>UMBC College of Natural and Mathematical Sciences</em></b>.
+Lloyd Jones III developed the variant calling workflow framework and workflow integration.
+Nhi Luu developed the annotation scripts and R-Shiny framework and integration.
+Jan Le prepared the "Iron and Acid Adaptation" analysis, developed EDirect scripts, and troubleshooted throughout the workflow.
 Additionally, TLST student Gina Hwang contributed to the MUMMER branch of the workflow.

 ## Citations